研究室のビジョン

 Social implementations

 We are working with various stakeholders in local societies to discover their issues and validate our design methods.
-The target sites are Nagoya, Zenpukuji River/Tokyo, Chile, Bangkok/Thailand, Philippines, Cambodia, Palau, and so on.
+The target sites are Nagoya, Tokyo, Nagano, Chile, Thailand, Philippines, Cambodia, Sri Lanka, and so on.

 Top